work in progress…

 The expansion of a simple command is done in four steps (interpreting the simple command from left to right):

-in each variable assignment undergoes tilde expansion, parameter expansion, command substitution, arithmetic expansion, and quote removal before being assigned to the variable.If no command name results after expansion:
+WORD=WORD= in each variable assignment undergoes tilde expansion, parameter expansion, command substitution, arithmetic expansion, and quote removal before being assigned to the variable.If no command name results after expansion:

-without any command will be performed: the FILE
+> FILE without any command will be performed: the FILE will be created!Otherwise, if a command name results:

 The behavior regarding the variable assignment errors can be tested: